 Waiting is the worst part!
 Unfortunately, timelines vary greatly.
 The IRCC provides official estimates, but these are not guaranteed or maximum times.
 As of April 2026, for applications that have not yet been submitted, IRCC estimates a 10-month processing time with over 56,000 people waiting for a decision.

-The volunteers over at r/canadiancitizenship have been using a spreadsheet to track processing times and that can give you a good indication, but it’s important to remember that this is all self-reported data and people do forget to update their status.
+The volunteers over at r/canadiancitizenship have been using a spreadsheet to track processing times that I like to check out often, but it’s important to remember that this is all self-reported data and people forget to update status.

 5

-Maybe.
-IRCC does offer a way to request urgent processing for people that meet certain criteria.
-However, if you do not meet one of these criteria, there is not an option to pay to move up the line and calling the IRCC won’t help.
+IRCC offers official guidance on how to request urgent processing for people that meet certain criteria.
+However, if you do not meet one of these criteria, there is not an option to pay to move up the line and calling the IRCC won’t help (if you don’t believe me, check out my blog about shipping my application and a HUGE mistake that I made.

+For me, my great-grandfather was Canadian.
+That makes me a G3 applicant.
 The only limit is your ability to prove that you were directly descended from a Canadian citizen.
 Anecdotally, I’ve heard of (self-reported) approvals for up to nine (9) generations back!
+Holy moly, the people that apply with that many generations must be incredibly resilient or lucky to have had relatives already document their ancestry!

 Practically speaking, the further back in time, the more challenging that obtaining records can be.
 For example, Canada didn’t start issuing birth certificates or conducting national censuses until the mid-19th Century, so you’d have to rely on other types of records like those maintained by churches.
 Whether those records exist for your family exist is a matter of luck, but if they do, there are lots of resources to find (or get help) what you need to prove your Canadian lineage.